-- Work in a Writing Tutorial
+- Collaborate in a writing tutorial

-- Publish a Literary Magazine
+- Publish a literary magazine

 Four years of English: all students must be enrolled in an English course at all times.

-English Course Classes Include:
+English Courses Include:

 In this introductory college-level course students read and analyze a broad range of challenging nonfiction prose selections, deepening their awareness of rhetoric and how language works.Through close reading and frequent writing, students develop their ability to read, write, speak, listen, and think while gaining an awareness of purpose, strategy, and style.
 Course readings feature expository, analytical, personal, and argumentative texts from a variety of authors and historical contexts.
 Students examine and work through essays, letters, speeches, and images.
 Students conference on their writing in class and in the Writing Center.
-Summer reading and writing are required.
 Students enrolled in this course will be expected to take the AP English Language and Composition exam.

 (Eleventh grade offering by departmental recommendation.)

-(Twelfth grade offering by departmental recommendation)
+(Twelfth grade offering by departmental recommendation.)

 This course explores the First Amendment and its importance to our country and culture.
 We will consider why books and films are challenged, who does the challenging, and why some books and films are ultimately banned.
 Through reading, discussion and writing, students will reflect on themes and ideas found in the text and on the screen and then delve into what makes them so “dangerous” or “inappropriate” to deserve harsh criticism and objections.
-Texts may include The Chocolate War, The Handmaid’s Tale, One Flew Over the Cuckoo’s Nest.
-Films may include The Last Temptation of Christ, Clockwork Orange, and One Flew Over the Cuckoo’s Nest.
+Texts may include The Chocolate War, The Handmaid’s Tale, and One Flew Over the Cuckoo’s Nest.
+Films may include “The Life of Brian,” “A Clockwork Orange,” and “One Flew Over the Cuckoo’s Nest.”

 English Department Faculty